 I’m not a racist!

-When I was 19-years-old I went on a Spring Break trip to the Harambee Center in Pasadena.
-We spent the week working in different parts of the city, doing home visits with some families in Watts, and discussing various issues relating to race and reconciliation.
-On our first night in Pasadena I remember listening to a white man talk about race and he opened with this line to a group of 50 college students, the vast majority of whom were white: “You are all racists.
+When I was 19-years-old I went on a Spring Break trip to the Harambee Center in Pasadena, CA. We spent the week working in different parts of the city, doing home visits with families in Watts, and discussing various issues relating to race and justice.
+On our first night of the trip I remember listening to a white man talk about race and he opened with this line to a group of 50 college students, the vast majority of whom were white: “You are all racists.
 Every last one of you.”

-Take for example the studies that show that children, even black children, have a clear preference for white dolls over black ones — a distressing truth originally found in the 1940s but STILL remains the case all these years later.
+Take, for example, the studies that show that children, even black children, have a clear preference for white dolls over black ones This was originally discovered in the 1940s but STILL remains the case all these years later.

-Or the fact that most people on welfare are white but that most Americans think the majority of welfare recipients are black.
+Or how about the fact that most people on welfare are white but that most Americans think the majority of welfare recipients are black?

 Or the findings of scientist, Eric Hehman, that President Obama’s blackness has an inverse effect on his perceived level of “Americanness.”

 Our workforce still remains strongly stratified by race.
-We continue to perpetuate the myth that black fathers are more absent than most when recent findings actually show that black fathers are more involved with their kids than any other race in the US.
-And more than 40% of Americans think it’s ok to wear blackface on Halloween.
+We continue to perpetuate the myth that black fathers are more absent than most when recent findings actually show the opposite.
+And we continue to uphold and perpetuate the myth of Asians as the “model minority.”